Esri/calcite-web/README.md

 Calcite Web was built for developers.
 It is meant to be flexible enough that you can accomplish 80% of your website with the default patterns writing only html markup.
 If you use Calcite Web as a Sass library, you'll also get a set of very helpful mixins to help you make new patterns and components that fit in with the Calcite methodology and aesthetic.

+Since Calcite Web is primarily designed for Esri brand properties, it relies on Avenir Next as it's primary typeface.
+Avenir Next is not distributed with Calcite Web.

 ## Calcite Web as a Framework Dependency

 Calcite Web has the ability to exist exclusively as a Sass library, not generating a single line of CSS.
 Including the framework in this way may seem counter intuitive - the whole project would compile to an empty file - but allows for some powerful and meaningful applications.
 Using Calcite Web in this way allows for the creation of new frameworks or themes for any given structure that duplicates no stylistic code or decisions.
 This means that a project like Calcite for Dojo or Calcite for Bootstrap can each use different patterns of HTML markup to achieve components that are identical to their Calcite Web counterparts.